Tudor architecture: Henry VII (1485–1509)

-Henry VIII and Later
+Henry VIII and the early Renaissance (1509–1558)

-Henry VII was succeeded by his second son, Henry VIII, a man of a very different character of his father, who spent enormous amounts of money on building many palaces, most now vanished, as well as other expensive forms of display.
+Henry VII was succeeded by his second son, Henry VIII, who spent enormous amounts of money on building many palaces, as well as other expensive forms of display.
 In a courtyard of Hampton Court Palace he installed a fountain that for celebrations flowed with wine.

-He also built military installations all along the southern coast of England and the border with Scotland, then a separate nation.
+He also built military installations all along the southern coast of England and the border with Scotland.